This hunting area is covered by an 'open area permit' – get it online.

 - leave all gates as found

-- 50km/h limit when travelling through High Peak at all times
+- 30 km/h limit at all times when travelling through High Peak

 The High Peak Station access is closed for lambing between 15 September to 15 November.
-Exact dates subject to change.
+Exact dates subject to change - please enquire.
 Permission is required for any other access routes across private or leasehold land from the appropriate landowners.

 Because of unacceptable hunter behaviour, surveillance cameras are now in operation on High Peak Station.